 Pastoralists are nomadic and semi-nomadic herders who have been the caretakers of Africa’s savannahs and grasslands for thousands of years.
 These lands cover 40% of the continent, support 250 million people, and are vital to Africa’s future.

 For generations, pastoralists have guided their herds across vast landscapes, reading the land and the skies to decide where and when to move.
-Each choice—when to leave, where to graze—shapes the well-being of their animals, the health of the land, and the future of their families.
-Traditionally, this wisdom and these skills has been passed down through generations.
+These choices shape the well-being of their animals, the health of the land, and the future of their families.

-Afriscout transforms how pastoralists manage their herds and lands by fusing traditional knowledge, mobile and satellite technology, and evidence-based regenerative practices.
-With greater insights, herders make smarter decisions, protect their animals and restore their lands.
+AfriScout transforms how pastoralists manage their herds and lands by fusing traditional knowledge, mobile and satellite technology, and evidence-based regenerative practices.

 One day while I was looking after my goats, a friend posted an alert concerning the presence of hyenas in the field where my herd was.
 I was able to quickly change my direction and secure my goats.